 Application and Admission Requirements:

-On March 3, 2014, Kansas State University started using a totally online application process.
-All documents can now be uploaded to the new system after you set up an account and pay the application fee.
+Kansas State University uses an online application process.
+All documents should be uploaded to the new system after you set up an account and pay the application fee.

 To start the application process, apply on the Graduate School's admission page.